huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 ```

 ## Filter queries
-If you're [replicating source queries]({{< relref "src-queries" >}}), you need to whitelist them in the filter file.
+If you [replicate source queries]({{< relref "src-queries" >}}), you must whitelist them in the filter file.
 To do so, include the special tag `QUERY` inside your filter `types` list.
-This instructs Replicant to allow all the queries under that specific catalog or schema.
+The `QUERY` tag instructs Replicant to allow all the queries under that specific catalog or schema.
 For example:

 ```YAML
 allow: